szilvia-csernus/rabbit_sanctuary/README.md

 ![home-light-mode](assets/images/readme-images/home-light-mode.jpeg)
 ![home-dark-mode](assets/images/readme-images/home-dark-mode.jpeg)

 The `Adopt page` provides essential information about rabbit re-homing.
 Its aim is to encourage the user to make the next step in the adoption process and visit the centre.
-To support this goal, I included a rabbit gallery as well as `Visit Us buttons` leading to the `Contact Us page`.
+To support this goal, I included a rabbit gallery as well as `Visit Us buttons` to lead the user to the `Contact Us page`.

 ![adopt-light-mode](assets/images/readme-images/adopt-light-mode.jpeg)
 ![adopt-dark-mode](assets/images/readme-images/adopt-dark-mode.jpeg)